How to keep your high street premises safe from slips and trips

 6. Perform a regular risk assessment

 One way to help you identify and reduce risks is to regularly perform a risk assessment, giving you a good idea of the different types of risks that could occur and how to implement preventable measures to reduce them.
-Lucky for you, we have created three in-depth risk assessment guides, jam-packed full of useful information, common types of risks and usable solutions to keep your business a safer place.
-Follow the links below and download the relevant risk assessment based on your business.
+Lucky for you, we have created an in-depth risk assessment guide, jam-packed full of useful information, common types of risks and usable solutions to keep your business a safer place.

 Speaking from experience, at The Retail Mutual, we know the impact a public or employers’ liability claim can have on you and your business.
 We have dealt with claims against our Members and have seen final settlements reaching and exceeding as high as £27,000.
 As a business owner, you must do everything within your power to keep your customers and staff safe.
 However, even putting the right procedures in place to reduce risk, accidents still and can happen.
 It is vital that you act quickly when any risks are identified and that your employees are trained to do the same.
 Ensure all training records are logged, signed, and dated.
 Taking extra precautions, being aware of dangers, and responding quickly to potential risks can help reduce the likelihood of your customers and employees’ sustaining injuries, which is good for you, good for your customers and employees, and ultimately good for business.